 The funds authorized by PA 14-98, as discussed in Section IV.F., have not yet been made available by the SBC to the DPH to commit to projects.
-The DPH has submitted a request to the SBC for those funds to be allocated, however it is not certain when or if the funds will be approved.
-This IUP is written with the expectation that the funds will be available and used for projects during SFY 2016.
+The DPH has submitted a request to the SBC for a portion of those funds to be allocated, however it is not certain when or if the funds will be approved.

-The breakdown of sources and uses reflects the total amounts projected for the DWSRF project fund and set-aside accounts that will be made available to the DPH upon EPA approval of the DPH's FFY 2015 capitalization grant application.
-The amount of the bond authorization for SFY 2016 reflects the amount requested by the DPH.
+The breakdown of sources and uses reflects the total amounts projected for the DWSRF project fund and set-aside accounts that will be made available to the DPH upon EPA approval of the DPH's FFY 2016 capitalization grant application.